-While some brands still sell traditional fit sweat proof undershirts, most now feature a slim fit design as their signature model.
-The designers at Ejis assert the benefit of a slim or contoured fit is its seamless, near invisible appearance and protection.
+While some brands still sell traditional fit sweat proof undershirts, most now feature a slim-fit design as their signature model.
+Here at Ejis, we believe a benefit of a slim or contoured fit is its seamless, near-invisible appearance and protection.

 Sadly, the first hint of body odor can undo all of the confidence a sweat proof undershirt provides.
-This is especially true if you are trying to convert to an all-natural, aluminum-free deodorant or antiperspirant, such as Native, Lume and ZeroSweat.
+This is especially true if you switch to an all-natural, aluminum-free deodorant or antiperspirant, such as Native, Lume, and ZeroSweat.

 Whether you have a sleek runner’s frame or have a former college defensive guard’s physique, finding the right size may be a challenge.
 Although, as previously mentioned, most sweat proof undershirts made with added Spandex afford some wiggle room in the sizing department.